epidrome/dokey/README.md

 # references

-the above references are only indicative and you are strongly encouraged to search for and evaluate alternatives.
+The references in the assignments are only indicative and you are strongly encouraged to search for and evaluate alternatives.
 There are several resources that provide information about terminal and command-line applications, such as:

 [You Dont Need GUI](https://github.com/you-dont-need/You-Dont-Need-GUI)